vardhman18/News2Profit/README.md

 A data science project for predicting NSE stock price movements using machine learning and financial news sentiment analysis.

-> Looking for a narrative, high-level overview?
-See `docs/NEWS2PROFIT_Overview.md`.

-## Project Overview

 This project predicts whether an NSE stock's price will go up, down, or stay neutral the next day by combining:
 - Historical stock OHLCV data from yfinance
 - Financial news sentiment analysis